How to setup Point Grey GigE camera's to work with Swing Catalyst.

 If you're dropping frames, or having problems with sync with your FLiR / Point Grey camera's please check the packet size under Flycapture2 -> Custom Video modes.

-You can try turning up the packet size from the minimum value to 9000, or down from 9000 depending on your CPU.
-What works best may vary depending on the computer setup.
+You can try turning down the packet size from the maximum of 9000, down to smaller value.
+Depending on your CPU, what works best may vary depending on the computer.

 Remember to go to Advanced Camera Settings, and save the settings to bank 1 as covered by the camera setup article, https://support.swingcatalyst.com/hc/en-us/articles/204945617